vertexclique/cekic/README.md

 -----
 This application creates:
 * Approximately system that can be classified under automotive domain
+    * With that, it also creates runnable listing.
 * Bare OSEK style RTS system mappings (which is by default)

 ## Installation and Development